kodekloudhub/community-faq/docs/yaml-faq.md

 * Unknown field

     ```
-    Error from server (BadRequest): error when creating “pod-limitado.yaml”:
+    Error from server (BadRequest): error when creating "some-pod":
     Pod in version “v1” cannot be handled as a Pod: strict decoding error: unknown field “spec.containers[0].dnsPolicy”
     ```